-A Salbutamol Inhaler has been purchased for emergency use in school.
-Children have supervised access to this, in addition to their own inhaler, but parents must sign a permission slip.
+Two Salbutamol inhalers have been purchased for emergency use in school.
+Children have supervised access to these, in addition to their own inhaler, but parents must sign a permission slip.
 Asthma cards are given to parents to complete when they confirm that their child has asthma and their own individual inhaler is kept in the classroom in school.
 Children's asthma cards and inhalers travel with them for any school visits, including walking locally.
 Parents will be given a reminder to review their child's asthma cards and other allergy cards during the year.

-An Epi Pen has also been purchased for emergency use in school; parents will be asked to sign a permission slip to authorise its use.
+Two Epi Pens have also been purchased for emergency use in school; parents will be asked to sign a permission slip to authorise the use thereof.

-A defibrillator is available and is stored in the kitchen area.
+Two defibrillators are available and are stored in the kitchen area and school entrance.

-Policy reviewed: March 2023
+Policy reviewed: April 2025